jakubfiala/atrament/README.md

 sketchpad.mode = MODE_DISABLED; // no modification to the canvas (will still fire stroke events)
 ```

-- tweak smoothing - higher values make the drawings look much better, lower values make drawing feel a bit more responsive.
+- tweak smoothing - higher values make the drawings look smoother, lower values make drawing feel a bit more responsive.
 Set to `0.85` by default.

 ```js
 sketchpad.smoothing = 1.3;
 ```

-- toggle adaptive stroke, i.e. line width changing based on drawing speed for a more natural effect. `true` by default.
+- toggle adaptive stroke, i.e. line width changing based on drawing speed and stroke progress.
+This simulates the variation in ink discharge of a physical pen. `true` by default.

 ```js
 sketchpad.adaptiveStroke = false;